kai-lma/react-chat-client/README.md

 #### Scaling

-With web socket, our app would be easier to scaling both server and client side, especially flexible to changes and easily adding more functions (such as adding typing status, read user, delete message in realtime...)
+With web socket, our app would be easier to scaling both server and client side, flexible to changes and easily adding more functions (such as adding typing status, read user, delete message in realtime...)

 ### Why Redux Observable and RxJS

 #### Declarative coding style

 Redux Observable is a Redux middleware library empowered by strength of RxJS.
-Providing ways to compose and cancel async actions to create side effects with declarative code (Functional Reactive Programming style) for readable and easier to maintain.
+Providing ways to compose and cancel async actions to create side effects with declarative code (Functional Reactive Programming style) for more readable and easier to maintain.

 #### Fit for socket